-10 Subtle Signs an Introvert Is Interested in Dating You
+10 Subtle Signs an Introvert Is Interested in You

 “You liked me?
 I had no idea!”

 I was sitting across from a friend in a coffee shop, and I had just admitted that years ago I’d had a big crush on him.
-His response: complete and utter shock.
+His response was complete and utter shock.

-Yep, this internally-focused introvert can be plain ‘ole hard to read.
+Yep, this internally focused introvert can be pretty hard to read.

-How do you know if an introvert is interested in dating you?
+So how do you know if an introvert is interested in dating you?
 As an introvert author, this is one of the questions I get asked most often.
 Hopeful extroverts (and some daring introverts) email me and lay out all the details of their situation.
-Then they ask, “Do you think he/she is into me?”
+Then they ask, “Do you think he or she is into me?”

-So, to answer this question, here are ten subtle signs that an introvert likes you.
-I can’t speak for all introverts, because we’re individuals, after all.
+So, to answer that question, here are ten subtle signs an introvert likes you.
+I can’t speak for all introverts — we’re individuals, after all.
 These signs are based on my own experiences, as well as the experiences of introverts I interviewed for my book.

 Signs an Introvert Is Interested in Dating You